kevinros/ParaMapV2/README.md

 For best results, try and keep the text simple.
 Sentences such as "Saturn is a planet.
 Planets are large.
 Mike has a day job.
 Tomorrow is Friday" will yield the best results.

-#This project would not have been possible without...
+# This project would not have been possible without...

 ApacheOpenNLP:https://opennlp.apache.org/
 TutorialPoint: https://www.tutorialspoint.com/opennlp/
-The author of http://java-sl.com/about_author.html (GUI)
+The author of http://java-sl.com/about_author.html (GUI), Stanislav Lapitsky